Gallbladder Problems After Weight Loss Surgery

 Lap Band, or gastric banding, has a reduced chance of gallbladder issues or gallstones compared to more aggressive weight loss procedures.
 This is primarily due to the less efficacy of the procedure because it causes less weight loss at a much slower pace in comparison with gastric sleeve or bypass.

 The gallbladder may be removed via an abdominal incision.
 Nowadays, it is more probable your physician will choose the laparoscopic surgical procedure.
 This process involves a couple of tiny incisions.
 Your hospital stay and complete recovery period will probably be substantially shorter following a laparoscopic operation.

 How to Prevent Gallstones After Weight Loss Surgery

-The increased efficiency from weight loss surgery (like gastric bypass or sleeve) appears to be the impact that the surgery has on gastric hormones which affect numerous factors such as appetite, satiety, and blood glucose management.
+The increased efficiency from weight loss surgery (like gastric bypass, gastric sleeve, or duodenal switch) appears to be the impact that the surgery has on gastric hormones which affect numerous factors such as appetite, satiety, and blood glucose management.